Find your perfect value college

-Online degrees may be the buzz in higher education, but for the majority of students, traditional residential colleges and universities are usually the best choice.
+Online degrees may be the buzz in higher education, but for the majority of students, traditional residential colleges and universities are usually the best choices.
 The conventional on-campus college experience provides a lot of opportunities and support that online programs do not, especially for traditional college-aged students (18-25).
 While online programs may have excellent instructors, it is much easier to develop a mentoring relationship with faculty in an on-campus program, essential for young people who are still working to find their path in life.
 And though online may be more flexible and convenient for self-motivated students, most of us benefit from the camaraderie and positive peer pressure of being around other students.

-To set our parameters, we used College Scorecard, the database of information gathered from the Department of Education federal student loan program.
-We set filters for colleges at or below the national average cost, with a high graduation rate (better than 50%) and average graduate salary above the national average.
+To set our parameters, we used College Scorecard, the database of information gathered from the Department of Education’s federal student loan program.
+We set filters for colleges at or below the national average cost, with a high graduation rate (better than 50%) and an average graduate salary above the national average.
 From that initial list fitting our criteria, we ranked over 250 colleges and universities by:

 - ROI (according to Scorecard data)